Freight Shipping from Little Rock to New Orleans

 How much does it cost to ship freight from Little Rock to New Orleans?

-Full truckload (FTL) rates from Little Rock, AR to New Orleans, LA currently range from $993-$1,224 for a standard dry van load over the 462-mile route.
+Full truckload (FTL) rates from Little Rock, AR to New Orleans, LA currently range $993-$1,224 (roughly $2.16-$2.67 per mile over 462 miles).
 LTL shipments typically cost $454-$793 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Little Rock to New Orleans?

-Standard FTL transit from Little Rock to New Orleans is approximately 8 hrs by truck over 462 miles.
+Standard FTL transit from Little Rock to New Orleans is approximately 8 hrs by truck over 462 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Little Rock to New Orleans freight?